-Serena Williams: Beyond the Court, an Unshakeable Psychological Force
+Serena Williams: Unpacking Her Unshakeable Psychological Force

 As a CBT psychotherapist in Nantes, my work involves helping individuals better understand the workings of their psyche to develop lasting serenity.
 Today, I propose we explore the psychological profile of a global icon, an athlete whose career and life have left their mark on generations: Serena Williams.
 Her journey, punctuated by extraordinary successes, fierce struggles, and exceptional resilience, offers rich material for psychological analysis, always conducted with the caution required by the absence of direct clinical contact.